Scalac blog hero image showing AI agents as a distributed system with connected service nodes.

 ) derives ReadWriter, Schema

-// Sent to OpenAI as response_format.
+// and sends it to OpenAI as response_format.

-The Python equivalent with Pydantic v2 can also generate a JSON Schema via PersonInfo.model_json_schema(), and that is the right approach in Python.
-The structural difference is what happens when contracts move across services, wrappers, prompts, and tool registries.
-In Scala, changing the case class forces the compiler to show every call site affected by the new shape.
+Pydantic v2 can generate a schema with PersonInfo.model_json_schema(), and that is the right approach in Python.
+The difference is what happens when the contract moves across services, wrappers, prompts, and tool registries.
+In Scala, a single change propagates through the compiler.
+In Python, it propagates through discipline.

-def agentLoop(userQuery: String): IO[String] =
+def agentLoop(messages: List[Message]): IO[String] =

 for {

-response <- llmClient.chat(userQuery, tools = List(weatherTool))
+response <- llmClient.chat(messages, tools = List(weatherTool))

 result <- response match {